Bayesian spatial+: A joint model perspective

-In this application, we analyze the average amount of daily precipitation in February 2016 across Germany, using air temperature as a covariate.
+We analyze the average amount of daily precipitation in February 2016 across Germany, using air temperature as a covariate.
 The dataset includes observations from 279 weather stations.

-To prepare the data, we apply a square-root transformation to the rainfall variable and then standardize all variables.\footnote{Our \texttt{stan} implementation requires all variables to be centered.} Figure~\ref{fig:rain} presents the transformed and standardized variables.
-On the histogram, the response variable (rainfall) appears approximately normally distributed.
+We apply a square-root transformation to the rainfall variable to stabilize variance and then standardize all variables.
+Figure~\ref{fig:rain} illustrates the transformed and standardized variables.
 The scatterplots reveal a common smaller-scale spatial pattern between rainfall and air temperature.
 Specifically, lower temperatures are observed from the east to the central and southern regions of the country, coinciding with locations with larger amounts of precipitation.
-This pattern aligns with areas of higher altitude.\footnote{Given this strong correlation between temperature and altitude, we chose not to include both variables simultaneously in the model.}
+This pattern aligns with areas of higher altitude.
+Given the strong correlation between temperature and altitude, we chose not to include both variables simultaneously in the model.